 All fires, even if burned out prior to discovery, must be reported to Public Safety and all fire extinguishers that have been used must be reported to Public Safety in order that they may be refilled.

-View this video on Halloween fire prevention.
+View the Data Snapshot: Halloween Fires and video on Halloween fire prevention.

 "After the Fire"